 This is possibly the first skill you acquire when doing pad work.
 It is being able to judge where the pad is so that you can strike the pad effectively and with the correct technique.
 This applies to all forms of striking.
 The aim is to maintain your balance, which would mean that if you were punching, not overextending or punching too short so you cannot generate any power.

 Being able to judge the distance between you and your opponent is essential, so you know when to strike and how to strike.
 Pads can be moved around by the person holding them, to improve your ability since you may be required to move around in order to connect properly.
 Ultimately, the aim is to time the strikes properly and effectively.

-Being able to time your punches or other strikes is vital to striking effectively and maximizing the damage.
+Being able to time your punches or other strikes is vital to striking effect and maximizing the damage.
 You only have to look at the best boxers in the world to see how effective their timing is, and ultimately this is what makes or breaks a fighter.
 Timing is all about hitting the pad at the right moment for the best result.

 This is developed as you do pad work, and it is a combination of the skills we have mentioned so far; balance, coordination, focus, and distance which are essential if you want to be able to time properly.
 As you improve these skills when doing your pad work, your timing will naturally increase and get better.
 When in combat, being able to time your strike is what determines how effective the strike is.

 Another skill you develop when doing pad work is speed.
 If you use pads for striking, such as when punching, you will improve your hand speed because you are continually practicing punching.
 Other skills we have mentioned such as balance, coordination, and focus are vital to increasing your speed.

 You must be punching with the correct technique, and as you train with pad work your speed will naturally increase.
 This is important when in combat, the quicker you punch the harder it is to defend, simple.